 The treatment for flat feet, and joint pain associated with having flat feet, can vary.
 Physicians typically recommend a conservative approach, with surgery reserved for only the most server cases.

-Healthy footwear can play a significant role in reducing knee and hip pain associated with flat feet.
+Healthy footwear can play a significant role in reducing flat foot causing knee pain and hip pain associated with flat feet.
 High heels increase the risk of knee joint degeneration so try to always wear low-heeled shoes.
-However, flat shoes also need to be carefully considered as many do not provide adequate arch support and that can lead to knee, hip, and back pain.
+However, flat shoes also need to be carefully considered as many do not provide adequate arch support and that can cause flat feet knee pain, hip pain, and back pain.

 When shopping for footwear, take the time to find a proper-fitting shoe as tight shoes can create foot pain and oversized shoes can affect your gait.
 Stability sneakers provide cushioning and help control over pronation.
 If knee and hip pain are due to poor foot mechanics, then proper footwear along with orthotic insoles can be a very effective way to relieve joint pain.